 Gua sha originated in China during the Ming Dynasty (1368 - 1644) and is rooted in traditional Chinese medicine.
 It has been used both as a type of family folk medicine as well as in clinical practice by acupuncturists.

 “Gua” 刮 translates as “to scrape” “Sha” 痧 translates as “disease, illness, or sand”.
 This refers to the small red dots that can appear on the body when firm pressure is applied and is an indication of disease, stagnation, and heat leaving the body.

-Gua Sha is one of the most ancient and easily applicable ways of helping
+Gua Sha is one of the most ancient and easily applicable ways of helping people feel better.

-gua sha in the home to reduce fever, relieve muscle tension, boost the immune system, reduce
+For thousands of years, people in Asian cultures have used gua sha at home to reduce fever, relieve muscle tension, and boost the immune system.

 Both cupping and gua sha clear stagnant energy from the tissues and the body as a whole to promote overall health.